djh1997/proj324/docs/index.md

 This is considerably less than the existing market, so even with adding the fame and battery it will be cheaper.

-Although I have a lower refresh rate at the moment, I believe with a change of panel I will be able to run quicker.
+Although the current  refresh rate is lower at the moment, With a change of panel and main compute chip the system will be able to run considerably quicker.

 ## Technology readiness level

-I believe my project has meet at least technology readiness level 4, even pushing some level 5 criteria as defined by the European Commission[^9].
+The project as of this point has met a technology readiness level of at least level 4, even pushing some level 5 criteria as defined by the European Commission[^9].

 | Level  | Definition                                                                                                                         |
 | ------ | ---------------------------------------------------------------------------------------------------------------------------------- |